Blog Home

 If you are not already using Firefox and wonder why you should switch, I'd say that security is reason number 1, as Firefox simply does not run or interpret any of the ActiveX Controls that are used in Internet Explorer.
 Most, but not all, hostile take-overs of Internet Explorer occur via ActiveX exploits.
 When a new security vulnerability is found in the Wild, for Firefox, the developers usually come out with a patched version in a matter of days.
 Internet Explorer users usually have to wait a month for patches, which come with your monthly Patch Tuesday Windows Updates.
 Which reminds me to remind you; Windows Updates are coming next Tuesday, February 12.
 There will be 12 security updates, including one for Internet Explorer.

-Note; If you use a software firewall that monitors files for changes, like ZoneAlarm does, you will need to approved the changed Firefox browser permission to continue to access the Internet.
+Note; If you use a software firewall that monitors files for changes, like ZoneAlarm does, you will need to approve the changed Firefox browser permission to continue to access the Internet.
 The same will apply to Internet Explorer, next Tuesday.
 This happens because the file sizes and signatures are changed when the browsers are patched to a new version number.
 Just tell your Firewall that the change is allowed and have it remember your decision.

 December 29, 2007